 By using AWS, the Government of Ontario is able to make government information and services accessible to everyone.
+This video interview with Zeena Abdulla describes their journey to the Cloud.

 The Government of Ontario, Canada’s largest province with about 14 million people, looks after everything from healthcare and education to transportation and the environment.
 With the mandate to provide citizens with services clearly, quickly, and reliably, the Ontario Digital Services team turned to AWS to experiment with its website, Ontario.ca.